Outwars: Gameplay

-In single-player mode, wearing a choice of rocket propelled powered armours (Light Scout, Medium Combat, Heavy Assault, or Heavy Dreadnaut), the player controls a heavily armed, male or female member of the elite CDF Marine Jump Corps and must battle insectoid aliens (occasionally referred to as "The Skulls") intent on taking over the galaxy.
+In single-player mode, wearing a choice of rocket propelled powered armors (Light Scout, Medium Combat, Heavy Assault, or Heavy Dreadnaut), the player controls a heavily armed, male or female member of the elite CDF Marine Jump Corps and must battle insectoid aliens (occasionally referred to as "The Skulls") intent on taking over the galaxy.
 Gameplay is mission-based, and the player may customize their suit of powered armour with different weapons and equipment at the beginning of each mission.
 The player may also issue orders to a small team of computer-controlled squadmates.
 Weapons and gear are gradually unlocked as play progresses, like the glider-wing which attaches to the rocket pack and permits extended aerial maneuvers when it is deployed.

 The game also features an 8-player multiplayer mode allowing players to compete with and against one another in the modes: Free for All, Assassin, Smear the cyborg, Team War, Team Mission, and Capture the flag.
+Direct3D and Internet Gaming Zone were supported for online play.

-A rather unusual feature of Outwars is that the legs and the torso can be controlled separately.
-This extra function can however be disabled by reconfiguring the controls.
+The legs and the torso can be controlled separately.
+This function can be disabled by reconfiguring the controls.
 Furthermore, as in many shooters, the player can switch between a variety of weapons.
 It is possible to map each of the weapons available to the player to individual keys on the keyboard or joystick.
 This enables players to fire weapons concurrently rather than consecutively as in a traditional shooter.
 For example, the shoulder mounted guided missiles, hand-held pulse rifle, and remote-detonation mine can all be fired at the same time.